alanwatsonforster/glass/docs/src/usermanual/mapstyle.md

 <img src="../../../maps/map-sheets-A2B1B2-temperateforest.png" width="100%"/>

 The `tundra` style is intended to represent the treeless tundra of northern North America, Europe, and Asia.
 The colors are the same greens as temperate.
-It is drawn as a wilderness with no urban hexes.
+It is drawn as wilderness.

 <img src="../../../maps/map-sheets-A2B1B2-tundra.png" width="100%"/>

 The `borealforest` style is intended to represent the boreal forest or taiga of northern North America, Europe, and Asia.
 The terrain colors are the same greens as the tropical style.
-It is drawn as a wilderness with no urban hexes and all forest.
+It is drawn as a wilderness and all forest.

 <img src="../../../maps/map-sheets-A2B1B2-borealforest.png" width="100%"/>